 email is our communication-of-choice – firstname.lastname@example.org

 Whatever the time of year, we’ll get back to you pretty sharp-ish.
 When we’re ‘open’ definitely within 24 hours and usually much quicker than that.

 (although we’re quietly chuffed that the address can be shortened to Hebden Bridge Hostel, HX7 8DG and it’ll still get here…) contact contact

-Satnavs – use our postcode HX7 8DG to find us, however the carpark is not on Chapel Avenue (a narrow cul-de-sac, impossible to turn a car around in), it is the next left after Chapel Avenue (just after The Birchcliffe Centre, an old Baptist chapel).
+Satnavs – use our postcode HX7 8DG to find us, however the carpark is not on Chapel Avenue (a narrow cul-de-sac, impossible to turn a car around in), but is the next left, uphill, after Chapel Avenue, about 50m (just after The Birchcliffe Centre, an old Baptist chapel).
 If you pass (or turn into) Sandy Gate you’ve gone too far.